opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 #  **What is the hotspot in vector search using OpenSearch?**

 AVX-512, due to Single Input Multiple Data (SIMD) processing, helps reduce cycles spent in hot functions during indexing and search for both inner product and L2 (euclidean) space types, especially notable in the FP32 encoding indexing.
 The next section describes the hot functions observed during an OpenSearch benchmark execution, and the corresponding improvements observed when they are vectorized using AVX-512.
-The baseline used is the AVX2 version of FAISS library.
+The baseline used is the AVX2 version of Faiss library.
 The **% cycles spent** is the percentage of time spent by the CPU on the particular function during the benchmark run.

 ### **Inner Product Space Type**